News and Insights

 - what was product availability like?

 Don’t just rely on Easter’s data.
-If you have information available from previous Christmas periods, analyse this too.
+If you have information available from previous Holidays, analyze this too.
 We believe this is best done centrally rather than allowing different stores to assess and predict stock requirements themselves.